Honorary Degrees in Theology

 Policy and Procedures

 This section outlines the School's policy and procedures in regards to the granting of honorary degrees.
-Meister Eckhart Divinity School will begin granting honorary degrees in 2018.
-Nominations can be processed beginning in December of 2017.
+Meister Eckhart Divinity School has begun granting honorary Degrees since 2018.

-1. Meister Eckhart Divinity School awards degrees honoris causa (translated: for the purpose of honoring) in order to reward or advance outstanding individuals in the area of academic, educational, pastoral and leadership achievement.
-Thus, honorary degrees may be awarded to a person deserving of honor by virtue of scholarly distinction, noteworthy public service or significant contributions to the church at large.
+1. Meister Eckhart Divinity School awards degrees honoris causa (translated: for the purpose of honor) in order to reward or advance outstanding individuals in the area of academic, educational, pastoral and leadership achievement.
+Thus, honorary Degrees may be awarded to a person deserving of honor by virtue of scholarly distinction, noteworthy public service or significant contributions to the church at large.

-2. In the selection of candidates for honorary degrees, preference is given to those who have been at least 10 to 15 years in the ministry.
+2. In the selection process of candidates for honorary Degrees, preference is given to those who have served at least 10 to 15 years in the ministry.

 3. All aspects of the nomination process are confidential.
 Nominations may be submitted by any person or organization.
 However, each nomination must be endorsed by either the President or Chancellor of Meister Eckhart Divinity School.
 Every nomination must be accompanied by a biographical sketch and Résumé of the candidate, a summary of the accomplishments or deeds for which the nominee would be honored, incl. supporting documents.